Meet Stuart Ian Currie: Professional Artist and Art Educator

 • Adulthood

 Travel forward a few decades.
 A bitter marriage breakup left me a single parent with 3 adorable young children to care for – Brendon, Joshua, and Nicole.
 This made me contemplate… maybe this is my chance?
-I had a thriving (work from home) sign business at the time but decided to ‘shut shop’ to become a full-time mature age student.
+I had a thriving (work-from-home) sign business at the time but decided to ‘shut shop’ to become a full-time mature-age student.

 I completed my Diploma of Fine Arts at Nepean TAFE in 2004.
 I went on to complete my Bachelor of Fine Arts at COFA (College of Fine Arts – Uni NSW) in 2008.
 I gained distinctions in ceramics, drawing, painting & professional practice.